MMPP Graduate Certificate

 Independent study and/or seminar for students working on a capstone for a graduate certificate.

-This course will be taken by all of the students in the MMPP.
-In particular, this course will serve as the capstone class for the graduate certificate during the final semester.
+This course will serve as the capstone class for the graduate certificate during the final semester.
 Hawaiian language and culture will be foundational as well as a focus on multiple languages.
-This course will provide an opportunity for classroom teachers to experience, plan and apply solutions to multilingual multicultural issues within their professional contexts.
+This course will provide an opportunity for educators to experience, plan and apply solutions to multilingual multicultural issues within their professional contexts.

 Elective Coursework

-Students will pick one of the following elective courses that includes language learners in sociocultural Context.
+Students will take one of the following elective courses that includes language learners in sociocultural Context.
+The HIDOE MMPP/TESOL Licensure elective course will be EDCS 630.
+(3 credits)

 [TESOL Standard 2]